PH-tree: Remove

 Removal works inversely to insertion, with the additional constraint that any subnode has to be removed if less than two entries remain.
 The remaining entry is moved to the parent node.

 Window queries

-Windows queries are queries that return all keys that lie inside a rectangular axis-aligned hyperbox.
+Window queries are queries that return all keys that lie inside a rectangular axis-aligned hyperbox.
 They can be defined to be two d-dimensional points $min$ and $max$ that represent the "lower left" and "upper right" corners of the query box.
 A trivial implementation traverses all entries in a node (starting with the root node) and if an entry matches it either adds it to the result list (if it is a user entry) or recursively traverses it (if it is a subnode).